Sunrise 2027: What is it – and why does it matter to your business?

 Business relevance

-Why is this important for your business now?
+Why does this matter for your company right now?

-✓Compliance & market access: 2D acceptance at POS/POC is expected; transition period 1D+2D.
+✓Compliance & market access: 2D acceptance at POS/PoC is expected; transition period for 1D+2D.

-✓Data depth & efficiency: More information per code, less space, cleaner labels.
+✓Data depth & efficiency: More information per code, less label space, cleaner layouts.

 ✓Recalls & safety: targeted recalls, better product safety, anti-counterfeiting.

-✓Customer experience: Product info & service via scan — no app.
+✓Customer experience: product info & service via scan – no app required.

 ✓Scalability: one data model for retail, e-commerce, logistics, service, and marketing.